-Equipping one person with the tools for financial literacy can impact an entire community.
+Equipping one person with the tools for financial health can impact an entire community.

 When it comes to financial knowledge, educating just one mentor has a significant ripple effect on the local economy.
 In fact, Toynbee Hall’s Money Mentors programme found that each graduate of its course shared the skills and information they learned with an average of seven people in the community.

 “We know that most people get their financial guidance from people they know,” said Sian Williams, head of financial inclusion at Toynbee Hall, a London-based organisation that has been a catalyst for social reform in the UK for more than a century.

 Toynbee Hall’s Money Mentors pilot programme launched in 2012 to educate and train local residents on money management, covering topics from how to bank online to personal budgeting.
 The goal is for participants to then pass along their knowledge to friends and neighbours through the programme’s support networks.
 This concept isn’t new for the organisation – it’s the foundation.
 Founded in 1884 by Samuel Barnett, a Church of England curate, the institution was built on the understanding that social change cannot be achieved through an individual, fragmented approach – but through inclusion and empowering entire communities.